JTJones73/Capstone2024-Team2/Documentation/Experimental Analysis/Experimental Analysis Updated.md

 Test Results:

+With the results from this test shown in the table below it has been confirmed that the system meets critical constraint 7.
+This data shows that the system was able to successfully detect, measure the distance, and take a timestamp of the golf ball at several points on every line the golfball can travel on.
+The system meets the base requirements for this constraint but there could be inprovements made on the accuracy and prevention of false detections.

 | Line Number | Projectile Detected & Time Recorded Point 1 | Projectile Detected & Time Recorded Point 2 | Projectile Detected & Time Recorded Point 3 |
 |---|---|---|---|
 | 1  | Yes | Yes | Yes |